 Although a patent is a monopoly granted to the inventor or his assignee or licensee, the monopoly power is legally limited.
 An owner who misuses the patent may find that he will lose an infringement suit.
 One common form of misuse is to tie the patented good to some unpatented one-for example, a patented movie projector that will not be sold unless the buyer agrees to rent films supplied only by the manufacturer of the movie projector, or a copier manufacturer that requires buyers to purchase plain paper from it.
-As we will see in Chapter 26 "Antitrust Law", various provisions of the federal antitrust laws, including, specifically, Section 3 of the Clayton Act, outlaw certain kinds of tying arrangements.
+As we will see in (Reference mayer 1.0-ch48 not found in Book), various provisions of the federal antitrust laws, including, specifically, Section 3 of the Clayton Act, outlaw certain kinds of tying arrangements.
 Another form of patent misuse is a provision in the licensing agreement prohibiting the manufacturer from also making competing products.
 Although the courts have held against several other types of misuse, the general principle is that the owner may not use his patent to restrain trade in unpatented goods.